 The best books for kids combine humor, fiscal education, and some good old fashioned common sense.
 Some characters make mistakes and blow their allowance on toys.
 Others learn the value of saving up for something important instead of wasting their dollars on junk.
 Another common theme is instilling a sense of giving back to those in need, where characters set aside savings for charitable donations.
 So grab some of the best children's books about money and snuggle up with your favorite little bean counter for some quality reading.

-Children's Picture Books Teach Financial Responsibility
+Children's Books Teach Financial Responsibility

-Good money habits should be encouraged in children from the time they are little.
-Learning how to spend and save responsibly is a life lesson that we should teach our kids as soon as they are ready.
-Creating a foundation for responsible spending habits will help set them up for stability for the rest of their lives.
-You should begin reading about this topic from the time a child starts receiving an allowance or monetary gifts for birthdays, holidays, and other special occasions.
 We are moving toward a cashless economic system, which can make money seem intangible to kids.
 With the swipe of a card or the input of a password, we buy all the things we need and want on a daily basis.
 But kids today rarely witness the exchange of real dollar bills for goods and services.
-That's why it's so important, more than ever before, that we take a proactive role by reading the best kids' books about money management.
+That's why it's so important, more than ever before, that we take a proactive role by reading the best kids' books about managing money.
 The stories share a variety of experiences where characters learn important lessons in financial responsibility, usually the hard way.
 Kids will relate to quandaries they face between buying a new toy or saving up for a rainy day.

 The Berenstain Bears' Dollars and Sense